Brain Medicine: A Data-Sharing Platform for better care

 The HBP’s Medical Informatics Platform (MIP) seeks to advance brain medicine, by using computer science to allow researchers around the world to exploit medical data, regardless of where it may be stored and to create machine-learning tools that can search this data for new insights into brain-related diseases.

-Huge volumes of data, such as Magnetic Resonance Imaging (MRI) brain scans from diseased and healthy human brains, results from cognitive tests or diagnosis, already exist, However, these data are spread across thousands of hospitals around the world.
-Although medical researchers can access data in their own hospital relatively easily, access to data in other hospitals is much more difficult, as patient confidentiality, data protection and the incompatibility of ICT systems become major obstacles.
-The MIP offers ICT solutions which overcome these constraints, while maintaining the confidentiality that is so important to the medical profession.
+Huge volumes of data, such as Magnetic Resonance Imaging (MRI) brain scans from diseased and healthy human brains, results from cognitive tests or diagnosis, already exist.
+However, this data is spread across thousands of hospitals around the world.
+Although medical researchers can access data in their own hospital relatively easily, access to data in other hospitals is much more difficult, as patient confidentiality, data protection and the incompatibility of ICT systems are major obstacles.
+The MIP offers ICT solutions which overcome these constraints, while maintaining the confidentiality that is crucial to the medical profession.

 The ability to run experiments using large datasets opens up the possibility of applying powerful “big data” analytical approaches to generate new insights into brain-related diseases.
 Typically, such diseases have been classified primarily by symptoms; a relatively unsophisticated approach which probably hampers effective diagnosis.
 Machine learning applied to very large data sets offers the possibility of identifying new “disease signatures”, based on a broad range of factors, from molecular level, to whole brain and observable disorders of cognition and behaviour, which should pave the way for improved diagnosis and hence better treatment outcomes.